Juneteenth

 Get inspiration from other museums celebrating Juneteenth:

-• The Smithsonian National Museum of African American History and Culture hosts a Juneteenth Community Day themed “Freedom, Movement, and Migration” with activities like story times, flag designing, presentations, a special cafe menu, book signing, and a concert, engaging people of all ages in celebrating Juneteenth’s significance in American history.
+- The Smithsonian National Museum of African American History and Culture hosted a Juneteenth Community Day themed “Freedom, Movement, and Migration” with activities like story times, flag designing, presentations, a special cafe menu, book signing, and a concert, engaging people of all ages in celebrating Juneteenth’s significance in American history.

-• The Reading Public Museum offers special activities and programs in honor of Juneteenth, including an educational lecture, family day, and special admissions.
+- The Reading Public Museum offered special activities and programs in honor of Juneteenth, including an educational lecture, family day, and special admissions.
 The museum also hosts special documentary screenings as a continuation of the festivities.

-• The Birmingham Civil Rights Institute throws a day-long celebration consisting of live performances, guided tours of the city’s Civil Right’s District, children’s activities, and more—the Birmingham Civil Rights Institute will host live genealogy workshops to help African Americans trace their family histories.
-In collaboration with community partners, including the Birmingham African American Genealogy Group, the museum will offer both beginner- and advanced-level workshops to help participants start or advance their research and overcome common roadblocks that may arise.
+- The Birmingham Civil Rights Institute threw a celebration with live performances, guided tours of the city’s Civil Right’s District, children’s activities, live genealogy workshops (in collaboration with community partners) to help African Americans trace their family histories, and more.

-• Weeksville Heritage Center, in collaboration with Black-Owned Brooklyn, a publication that helps readers discover local Black-owned businesses, holds a two-day Juneteenth Food Festival on its grounds, featuring twenty Black vendors offering cuisine from across the African diaspora.
-In addition to food, the event features “a marketplace of Black-owned cultural goods, educational activities and performances, as well as sets from a lineup of all-Black queer and trans DJs.”
+- Weeksville Heritage Center held a two-day Juneteenth Food Festival on its grounds, in collaboration with Black-Owned Brooklyn, a publication that helps readers discover local Black-owned businesses.
+It featured vendors offering cuisine from across the African diaspora; a marketplace of Black-owned cultural goods, educational activities and performances; and sets from Black queer and trans DJs.

-• The Atlanta History Center ties its Juneteenth event into its celebration of Black culinary history and America’s pastime, baseball.
+- The Atlanta History Center tied its Juneteenth event into a celebration of Black culinary history and America’s pastime, baseball.
 Themed “A Celebration of Togetherness Through Food and Family,” the event features on-campus activities, cooking demonstrations, museum theater, and exhibitions, including More Than Brave: The Life of Henry Aaron and Barbecue Nation, highlighting Juneteenth’s legacy and underscoring the joyous union of family, food, and community.

-• The DuSable Museum of African American History offers a Juneteenth yoga and sound bowl experience in partnership with Prison Yoga Chicago, a nonprofit organization that provides trauma-informed yoga as a rehabilitative tool and a form of social activism for individuals impacted by the criminal legal system, offering a unique and reflective way to honor the day.
+- The DuSable Museum of African American History offered a Juneteenth yoga and sound bowl experience in partnership with Prison Yoga Chicago, a nonprofit organization that provides trauma-informed yoga as a rehabilitative tool and a form of social activism for individuals impacted by the criminal legal system, offering a unique and reflective way to honor the day.

-• The Greensboro History Museum hosts a guided Juneteenth bike tour called “Green Book Along the Greenway,” taking cyclists of all ages on a three-mile exploration of sites featured in The Negro Motorist Green Book, which provided African American travelers with a guide to safe spaces across the U.S., including more than a dozen sites in Greensboro.
-Participants can hop on a bike to explore historic locations and currently operating Green Book sites in the Gate City, including the Historic Magnolia House.
+- The Greensboro History Museum held a guided Juneteenth bike tour called “Green Book Along the Greenway,” taking cyclists of all ages on a three-mile exploration of historic locations and currently operating sites featured in The Negro Motorist Green Book.
+This book provided African American travelers with a guide to safe spaces across the U.S., including more than a dozen sites in Greensboro.

-• The National Archives Museum displays in its galleries the original Emancipation Proclamation signed by Abraham Lincoln and General Order #3, which announced the news of emancipation to Texans.
-Additionally, the museum hosts an interactive performance featuring Playback Theater/Verbal Gymnastics, highlighting a cast of professional actors, musicians, and storytellers who captivate and engage the audience through innovative theater and storytelling.
-Visitors are invited to share their personal stories and reflections on what Juneteenth represents to them, with their narratives brought to life by the group of performers.
+- The National Archives Museum displays in its galleries the original Emancipation Proclamation signed by Abraham Lincoln and General Order #3, which announced the news of emancipation to Texans.
+The museum has also hosted an interactive performance featuring Playback Theater/Verbal Gymnastics, highlighting a cast of professional actors, musicians, and storytellers who captivate and engage the audience through innovative theater and storytelling.

 NMAAHC on Social Media